 Low-dose computed tomography (LDCT) is a special type of imaging that takes very detailed, 3-D pictures of your heart and coronary arteries.
 While it uses 75% less radiation than a traditional CT scan, it also shows significantly more detail than a standard X-Ray.
 This test can also be known as a Heart Scan, a Coronary Calcium Scan, or a Calcium Score.
 This non-invasive exam uses images from computed tomography (CT) to calculate your risk of coronary artery disease.

-Southtowns Radiology offers low-dose CT Cardiac Calcium Scoring at our Orchard Park office.
+Southtowns Radiology offers low-dose CT Cardiac Calcium Scoring, or heart scans, at our Orchard Park office.
 Call 716-649-9000 to schedule your appointment.
 Most appointments take less than a half hour, and results are usually sent to the ordering provider within 48 hours (with the exception of Saturdays).

 We are proud to offer advanced technology on our 64-slice scanner for a reduction in radiation levels of up to 50%.
 This state-of-the-art imaging adds greater peace of mind for patients concerned about radiation exposure while actually improving image quality.

 There are important risk factors to consider when thinking about heart disease.